pconrad-webapps/pconrad-webapps.github.io/_topics/REST.md

 ---
-topic: "REST: Representational State Transfer
+topic: "REST: Representational State Transfer"
 desc: "As in RESTful APIs, and all that."
 ---